Siuna Esmaili, LCSW, PPSC

 Adult, Child & Adolescent Psychotherapist

-Siuna has been in clinical practice since 2014 in a variety of settings including schools, home, and office based.
+Siuna Esmaili, LCSW has been in clinical practice since 2014 in a variety of settings including schools, home, and office based.
 She obtained her BA in Psychology and Social Behavior from the University of California Irvine, and a Master’s degree in Social Work from California State University of Long Beach.
+She has extensive clinical experience providing psychotherapy to adults navigating a wide range of life transitions.
+Her work includes supporting clients through academic and professional changes, workplace challenges, relationship shifts, and periods of personal or identity exploration.

 Education: